molti-tasking/diell-demo/README.md

 5. Copy & paste the dumped data in the sql editor on cloud-supabase and check if it works

 Typical Error: The following SQL might be needed after resetting the DB `insert into auth.schema_migrations values ('20221208132122');`.

+# Potential big topics

+1. Impression tracking: We want to collect impressions for the visits of products.
+So that an organization can view how often the products have been viewed.
+2. Job Board: Each organization can also post jobs and people can apply for those jobs.
+3. Subscription for organizations: Integrate Stripe to collect payments for organizations, because organizations have to pay to use the platform.